Start Date: 8/31/2022 8:30 AM CDT

 This lake is the site of a well-known ox-bow lake that left a bit of Iowa on our side of the river, research using lake sediments and diatoms as a record of environmental change and sedimentation and water quality challenges will be shared.
 If time permits we will also relate how the airport was threatened by the 2011 flood and the response that saved it.

 Drive to Bob Kerry Bridge (nearby) 3:30- 3:45 PM

 3:45 - 4:45 PM Bob Kerry Bridge

 This stop will focus on Missouri River flood control efforts including wing dikes, levees, and bank armoring, and their response during the 2011 flood.
 The pre-engineered character of the Missouri River will be contrasted with the present character as an example of why the concept of the Anthropocene has developed.
 In addition, the buried contamination site associated with the ASARCO smelting operations, and the associated lead superfund site in Omaha will be reviewed.

 4:30 Return to initiation point and participants' cars

 A guidebook will be developed that will also include some alternate stops for those interested in further investigating Omaha’s urban geology.
 One alternate stop will be the Keystone trail.
 This highly engineered urban stream has evolved significantly over the decades since it was modified.
 Urban flood response, bank stabilization efforts, plastics in the sediment train, and channel evolution are some of the topics that will be discussed.

-No refunds given for cancellations recived after August 19, 2022
+No refunds are given for cancellations received after August 19, 2022